ashtencodes/moonwalk/_posts/2021-07-07-RoSE-Autonomous-Rover.md

 author: Ashten Akemoto
 ---
 # Robotic Space Exploration Lab
 The Robotic Space Exploration Lab (RoSE) is an undergraduate and graduate student led research lab at the University of Hawaii studying space exploration and research applications in robotics!
-Our projects range from studying rover terramechanics to machine learning powered celestial navigation and satellite development.
+The projects range from studying rover terramechanics to machine learning powered celestial navigation and satellite development.

 As a Software Engineer and Integrator for [VIP RoSE](http://www.uhmviprose.com/), I design, develop, test, and deploy a navigation stack providing our mars rover with autonomous navigation capabilities.
 Many subsystems consisting of over 30 students contribute to a single rover designed to compete at the [University Rover Challenge](https://urc.marssociety.org/home), a international collegiate robotics competition.

 # Autonomous Traversal Mission
-Summarized briefly, the autonomous travel mission requires the rover to navigate across extreme terrain and untraversable obstacles in the desserts of Hanksville Utah, a similar environment to the martian surface.
+Summarized briefly, the autonomous travel mission requires the rover to navigate across extreme terrain and untraversable obstacles in the desserts of Hanksville, Utah, a similar environment to the martian surface.
 The rover must navigate to predetermined GPS waypoints, search and drive to scattered AR tags, and drive through gates without the intervention of a human operator.
 As a software engineer in the autonomy team, I integrate the **localization, percpetion, planning, and control** functionalities critical for the mission's success.
 <br><br>
 <img src="https://user-images.githubusercontent.com/82536552/155688438-9665ee59-25b7-4984-b313-53130ccb8c56.png" width="900">